-Taxpayers who are not required to pay tax under the regular tax system may still be liable for tax under the alternative minimum tax laws.
+However, for qualified rehabilitation expenditures taken into account for periods before January 1, 2008, taxpayers who are not required to pay tax under the regular tax system may still be liable for tax under the alternative minimum tax laws.
 Alternative minimum taxable income is computed from regular taxable income with certain adjustments and the addition of all appropriate tax preference items.